COVID vaccines only partially effective against omicron | DW | 13.12.2021

 It's unclear whether omicron causes milder symptoms than other coronavirus variants.
 Researchers say it may evade the protection offered by existing vaccines.
 And the UK has recorded at least one omicron death.

 The new coronavirus omicron variant has spread rapidly around the world.
-It has already been detected in 57 countries on six continents.
+It has already been detected in at least 57 countries on six continents.

 Another cause for concern is that omicron can partially elude the protective effects of existing vaccines.
 This means that even those who are vaccinated, including those who have received a booster shot, can become infected with the variant.

-Note: This article was originally written in German.
-Edited by: Timothy Jones.
-It was last updated on December 13, 2021, adding new insights on the ability of T-Cells to recognize omicron.
-The update was edited by Fabian Schmidt.